The Canadian dollar has fallen below $0.70 US. Oil prices have dropped below $30, negatively impacting government revenues.

-While infrastructure investment does play a vital role on stimulating an economy, there is another area where we need to focus more attention on: international trade.
-By leveraging an aggressive trade policy combined with sound government policy Canadian firms can improve their standing worldwide, which in turn should create good paying jobs at home.
-While the Trans Pacific Partner agreement is being debated in Canada, there are other agreements that can be leveraged to boost exports now.
+While infrastructure investment does play a vital role in stimulating an economy, there is another area where we need to focus more attention on: international trade.
+By leveraging an aggressive trade policy combined with sound government policy Canadian firms can improve their standing worldwide, which in turn should create well-paying jobs at home.
+While the Trans-Pacific Partner agreement is being debated in Canada, there are other agreements that can be leveraged to boost exports now.

 There are many markets that Canadian companies should explore.
 Canada has a series of agreements known as FIPA (Foreign Investment Promotion and Protection Agreement) with numerous countries around the world.
 FIPA is a bilateral agreement aimed at protecting and promoting foreign investment through legally-binding rights and obligations.
 Currently, there are about 45 FIPAs that are in place, signed or being negotiated by the Government of Canada.
 This means, that Canadian firms have the opportunity to explore investment options with these nations with some degree of protection.

 Combine these agreements with various services offered by Export Development Canada and various Canadian Trade Commission officers – a small business can seek out new markets for their products and services while lowering their risk profile.